sindlinger/sockets-mt5-py/docs/PROTOCOL_ARRAY.md

 Python bridge (MT5 -> PY)
 -------------------------
-Default mode: MT5 opens a dedicated, duplex connection to Python (port 9100).

-Optional gateway mode: MT5 connects to the HUB (porta única) and forwards PY_ARRAY_CALL frames through it.
+Gateway mode: MT5 connects to the HUB (porta única) and forwards PY_ARRAY_CALL frames through it.
 For text PY_CALL payloads, MT5 sends a line prefixed with `PY|` so the gateway can route to Python.
-Command: PY_ARRAY_CALL
+Python connects to the HUB and replies on the same socket.

+Legacy mode: MT5 opens a dedicated, duplex connection to Python (port 9100).

 Flow:
   1) Client sends SEND_ARRAY to MT5 (store last array in MT5 service)